Wednesday, August 31, 2022

 The one who Refuses to be Found

 For some of those recalcitrant, brick-wall ancestors, if we hadn't stumbled upon a trace of their existence locally, perhaps we'd never have known anything about them at all.
 This certainly was true for my husband's second great-grandfather, John Stevens, who may—or may not—have come to Indiana from County Mayo, Ireland.
-It may be even more true for his apparent relative Hugh Stevens, who followed the same migration pathway, trailing John by almost exactly one year.
+It may be even more true for his apparent relative Hugh Stevens, who followed the same migration pathway, trailing John by almost exactly two years.

 Finding Hugh Stevens has proven a far greater challenge than I'm up to, from my long-distance vantage point.
 I'm well over one thousand miles away from Tippecanoe County, Indiana, and not likely to head in that direction any time soon.
-However, I did get this one consolation prize from my last trip back east: not only a copy of the Declaration of Intention signed with an "x" by John Stevens, but an almost identical document, dated one year later, drawn up by local government officials on behalf of someone named Hugh Stevens.
+However, I did get this one consolation prize from my last trip back east: not only a copy of the Declaration of Intention signed with an "x" by John Stevens, but an almost identical document, subsequently drawn up by local government officials on behalf of someone named Hugh Stevens.

 Brothers?
 Cousins?
 I can't yet be sure.
 But there surely is a high likelihood that the two Stevens men are related.
 I mean, what are the chances that this second Stevens trip in 1851 to tiny Lafayette was a mere coincidence?
 After all, "chain migration" was one oft-used means of reuniting family among Irish emigrants.
 Perhaps John Stevens sent money back to County Mayo to bring Hugh Stevens across the ocean and up the Mississippi to join him.
 Perhaps he sent back a word of advice about that traveler's tip to avoid malaria-ridden New Orleans at all costs, unless Hugh could arrive there in December.